Fairtrade International: Fairtrade standards

 For some products, such as coffee, only fair trade standards for small farmers' organizations are applicable.
 For others, such as tea, both small farmers' organizations and plantations can be certified.

 Fair trade standards and procedures are approved by the FLO Standards Committee, an external committee comprising all FLO stakeholders (labeling initiatives, producers, and traders) and external experts.
 Fair trade standards are set in accordance to the requirements of the ISEAL Code of Good Practice in standards setting and are in addition the result of an extensive consultation process, involving a variety of stakeholders: producers, traders, external experts, inspectors, certification staff etc.

 In 2020, Fairtrade issued a position statement defending their use of private standards in response to a report from The Institute for Multi-Stakeholder Initiative Integrity (MSI Integrity).

 Hazardous materials

 A list of hazardous materials whose use in production of Fairtrade products is prohibited or restricted is maintained by Fairtrade International, divided into sections known as the "Red List", "Orange List" and "Yellow List" respectively.
 The Red List covers materials which are prohibited and may not be used in Fairtrade products.
 The Orange List details materials which may only be used in specified conditions; some of these were to be disallowed from June 2020 or June 2022.
 The Yellow List covers materials which are flagged as hazardous and only to be used with caution.
 The organisation relied on international conventions including the Stockholm Convention on Persistent Organic Pollutants (2014) in formulating its list.
 Earlier versions of the list distinguished between "red" (prohibited) and "amber" (under consideration for prohibition) elements.

+Child labour

+Fairtrade prohibits child labour and anyone under 15 years old cannot be employed by Fairtrade organisation.
+Children under 18 years old can be employed, but their employment cannot interfere with their education or development.
+Children are only allowed to work on family farms under strict conditions, the work must be age appropriate and outside of school hours or on holidays.

+Fairtrade faced backlash as child labour was found on one of its cocoa plantations.